dpcheng/Discourse/docs/live_chat.md

 ## Live Chat

-This project required implementing web sockets using Action Cable.
+This project required implementing websockets using Action Cable.
 After a message is created, Action Cable broadcasts the message to every subscribed user.
 The broadcast is programmed into the MessagesController's `create` method:

 ```ruby